adithyasingapore/portfolio_2-power_bi/README.md

 Welcome to my second portfolio project.
 In this **data transformation and visualisation project**, I transform data from a survey of data professionals across industries (data scientists, data analysts, data engineers etc.) in Power Query and then visualise it as an interactive 2-page dashboard with PowerBI.

-In this repository, there is 1 PowerBI file (the dashboard project) and 1 Excel worksheet (the dataset).

-The survey was conducted and dataset provided by Alex Freberg (also known as Alex The Analyst), special thanks to him - https://www.alextheanalyst.com/

 The original data required extensive cleaning before visualisation, but instead of doing this in Excel, I have done it within the PowerBI project itself using Power Query.

 **Transforming Data 1 - Yearly Salary**